esfand/gediminasm.org/README.md

 To run tests, you will need:

 - PhpUnit >= 3.7.0
-- Selenium2 server, at least 2.28.0 version (firefox or chrome)
+- Selenium2 server, at least 2.29.0 version (firefox or chrome, phantomjs recommended)

 First of all, download and run recent **selenium2** server: